wrathematics/Rfiglet/README.md

 What is this?
 ====================================================================
 This is an R package providing access to printing via figlet.

-This offers you the deeply necessary:
+This is an AMAZING new feature that will REVOLUTIONIZE the way users interact with R.  Behold:

 ```
 > library(Rfiglet)